CocoSungMin/Gachon_SW_Colorization_Contest/README.md

 1. U-Net : https://arxiv.org/abs/1505.04597.
 2. Attention U-Net : https://arxiv.org/abs/1804.03999

 Our model input has [ l . ab_hint , mask ] as a input.
-So 4 channels go in out output comes with 3 channels so that it can be converted to ".png" format.
+So 4 channels go in, out output comes with 3 channels so that it can be converted to ".png" format.
 Also we augment the train data to expand training dataset.

 ------------------------